cphoover/kompressor/README.md

     -o, --OUTPUT [file]                    Specifies output file location -w, --FAIL-EXTERNAL-URLS               Returns an error if external URLS are present -x, --CONFIG [file]                    Run with specified config file

+## Caveats
+if you are using imports in your css it will break the css minifier :grimacing: